Helena (song): Composition and lyrics

-"Helena" has been described as emo song.
+"Helena" has been described as an emo song.
 It is 3 minutes and 22 seconds long.
 It begins with an introduction of a muffled, reverberating guitar with Gerard Way whispering the track's opening lines.
 16 seconds later, the song fully begins with what Billboard described as a "captivating raucous" of guitars and drums.
 Pitchfork compared that moment in the song to a jumpscare.
 The song is generally fairly fast-paced, being sung at "manic speed", though each chorus slows the track down temporarily.
-Pitchfork described it as going from "from funereal poise to unbound abandon".
+Pitchfork described it as going "from funereal poise to unbound abandon".

 While Three Cheers for Sweet Revenge itself follows a specific narrative, "Helena" is completely separated from the story.
 As aforementioned, the song's lyrics are about Gerard Way and Mikey Way's deceased grandmother, with a large amount of Gerard's self-hatred being incorporated into the track.'
 He stated that he wrote the track with a lot of self-hatred towards himself, for not being there during the last year of his grandmother's life.'
 The song demonstrates this meaning with dark, "edgy" lyrics such as "just like the hearse you die to get in again".
 Sam Law of Kerrang! believed that the track, alongside its original meaning as a personal song, also could fit as a continuation of a previous song by the band, "Demolition Lovers".
-Similarly, Variety's Katie Reul wrote that "Helena" could also be interpreted as an mournful breakup song.
+Similarly, Variety's Katie Reul wrote that "Helena" could also be interpreted as a mournful breakup song.

 Commercial performance

-In the United States, "Helena" reached number 33 on the Billboard Hot 100, and 11 on Alternative Airplay.
-It was the band's first high-charting single on the Hot 100, and is considered their first commercial success.
+"Helena" is considered My Chemical Romance's first commercial success, being the band's first high-charting single on the US Billboard Hot 100 with a number-33 peak position.
 The song also debuted and peaked at number 19 on the Hot Rock & Alternative Songs chart in 2019, as a result of the band's reunion being announced.
-In the United Kingdom, it reached number 1 on the UK Rock & Metal chart, and 20 on the UK singles chart.
-Elsewhere, it reached 19 on the Scottish Singles and albums chart, 27 in New Zealand, 46 in Ireland, 67 in Germany, and 78 in Australia.
-"Helena" has been certified gold by the British Phonographic Industry, platinum by Recorded Music NZ, 2× platinum by Music Canada, and 4× platinum by the Recording Industry Association of America.
+It was certified 4× platinum by the Recording Industry Association of America.
+The song also made the top-40 of sales charts for the UK, where it was certified platinum by the British Phonographic Industry, and New Zealand, where it was certified platinum by Recorded Music NZ. it was also certified 2x Platinum by Music Canada.